Aaron Judge Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the White Sox pitching staff ranks third in MLB.

-- The White Sox have a 4.62 team ERA that ranks 24th among all MLB pitching staffs.
+- The White Sox have a 4.59 team ERA that ranks 24th across all MLB pitching staffs.

-- White Sox pitchers combine to give up the fourth-most home runs in baseball (157 total, 1.4 per game).
+- White Sox pitchers combine to allow the fourth-most home runs in baseball (157 total, 1.4 per game).

+- Toussaint makes the start for the White Sox, his seventh of the season.
+He is 1-4 with a 3.92 ERA and 38 strikeouts in 41 1/3 innings pitched.

-- In his most recent appearance on Thursday, the righty tossed 1 2/3 innings against the Texas Rangers, allowing seven earned runs while surrendering seven hits.
+- In his last outing on Thursday against the Texas Rangers, the right-hander threw 5 1/3 innings, giving up four earned runs while surrendering five hits.

+- In 10 games this season, the 27-year-old has a 3.92 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .190 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.